Organizer 1: Hartmut Glaser, Brazilian Internet Steering Committee (CGI.br)

-Speaker 1: Chris Marsden, Technical Community, Western European and Others Group (WEOG)
+Speaker 1: Richard Barbrook, Technical Community, Western European and Others Group (WEOG)

-Speaker 3: Lisandro Granville, Technical Community, Latin American and Caribbean Group (GRULAC)
+Speaker 2: Miriam Wimmer, Government, Latin American and Caribbean Group (GRULAC)

 Panel - 90 Min

 The list of confirmed and prospective speakers comprises people from all stakeholder groups and individuals who have convergent and divergent economic, political and social perspectives on the policy question proposed.
 It also follows a roughly 50/50 gender balance at the time of this submission.
-Moderator and speakers come from six different countries and most of them being newcomers to the IGF space.
+Moderators, debaters and speakers come from three different countries and part of them come from the developing World, some of them being newcomers to the IGF space.

-The discussion will be facilitated by the onsite moderator who will guide the panel in each of the proposed intervertions for the workshop as well as during the Q&A and comments session.
+The discussion will be facilitated by the onsite moderators who will guide the debate in each of the proposed “rounds” for the workshop as well as during the Q&A and comments session.
 The online moderator will make sure the remote participants are represented in the debate.

 Online participation and interaction will rely on the WebEx platform.
 Those joining the session using WebEx (either invited members of the round-table or the general audience) will be granted the floor in the Q&A segment of the workshop.
 People in charge of the moderation will strive to entertain onsite and remote participation indiscriminately.
 Social media (twitter and facebook) will also be employed by the online moderator who will be in charge of browsing social media using some hashtags (to be defined).